pouchdb/pouchdb/docs/_posts/2015-05-18-we-have-a-problem-with-promises.md

 The beauty of ES7 `async`/`await` is that, for the most part, your mistakes will reveal themselves as syntax/compiler errors rather than subtle runtime bugs.
 Until then, though, it's good to have a grasp of what promises are capable of, and how to use them properly in ES5 and ES6.

 So while I recognize that, like *JavaScript: The Good Parts*, this blog post can only have a limited impact, it's hopefully something you can point people to when you see them making these same mistakes.
 Because there are still way too many of us who just need to admit: "I have a problem with promises!"

+{% include alert/start.html variant="info"%}
+{% markdown %}
+**Update:** it's been pointed out to me that Bluebird 3.0 will [print out warnings](http://imgur.com/a/t3xng) that can prevent many of the mistakes I've identified in this post.
+So using Bluebird is another great option while we wait for ES7!
+{% endmarkdown %}
+{% include alert/end.html %}